borisdj/EFCore.BulkExtensions/README.md

 var q = context.Items.Where(a => a.ItemId <= 500);
 int affected = q.BatchUpdate(new Item { Description="Updated" }, updateCols); //result assigned to variable

-// Batch example - iterating with max size do {
+// Batch iteration (useful in same cases to avoid lock escalation) do {
     rowsAffected = query.Take(chunkSize).BatchDelete();
 } while (rowsAffected >= chunkSize);